 The late Sheldon Brown, a bike mechanic in Boston, and a modern polymath, started writing on the Web by the early 1990s.
 He had contacts among local riders and shops, and participated in Usenet news groups and other online forums on cycling.
 His web wages on cycling were hosted by his employer, Harris Cyclery, until it closed in 2021.
 His pages have been published by a community of friends and fans, and some topics are being updated or added..
 He wrote extensively and collected internet material.
-The Bicyle Technical Information pages were a leading online source of information about bicycle repair and bicycles.
-The pages captured parts of the histories of bicyles and components, manufacturing, repair, touring and riding.
-The publishing industry lost interest in publishing printed books about those subjects.
-Sheldon Brown promoted Sutherlands Handbook for Bicycle Mechanics by Howard Sutherland, (the 6th and 7th editions are available as of 2022 from Sutherland’s Bicyle Shop Aids in California), and published articles by several authors on technical bicycle repair and maintenance matters.
+The Bicycle Technical Information pages (“BTI”)were a leading online source of information about bicycle repair and bicycles.
+The pages captured parts of the histories of bicycles and components, manufacturing, repair, touring and riding.
+Sheldon Brown promoted Sutherlands Handbook for Bicycle Mechanics by Howard Sutherland, (the 6th and 7th editions are available as of 2022 from Sutherland’s Bicycle Shop Aids in California), and published articles by several authors on technical bicycle repair and maintenance matters.
+(The publishing industry lost interest in publishing printed books about those subjects).

-The BTI pages reflect a perspective on innovations in the industries in the 1990s, and have not addressed all the maintenance issues arising from early 21st century innovations,. although some page have been updated.
+The BTI pages reflect a perspective on innovations in the industries in the 1990s, and have not addressed all the maintenance issues arising from early 21st century innovations, although some page have been updated.
 A few comments that do not hold up (for instance, that riders should not try to remove factory grease from a chain).
-The BTI pages that mention chains, lubrication and maintence include:
+The BTI pages that mention chains, lubrication and maintenance include:

 - an entry on chain in the bicycle glossary;